vaguelyr/4.sh/README.md

 ## Ideas for the Future
 - Address TODOs and FIXMEs within the code
+- Associate images and posts
+- Preserve filenames for images (especially relevant for filename threads)
+- Preserve names and tripcodes
 - Add progress indicator, no matter the mode we are in.
 - Add option to remove images deleted, as they are likely not worth keeping.
 - Add prettyfication options for the update status.
 E.g. Let the lines of ='s be changed.